kaczcards/card-show-finder/WORKFLOW_TEST.md

 5. **Workflow success** – All CI/CD/Security workflows should now execute successfully without any linting errors blocking their completion.

 With these changes, the repository now has a properly configured ESLint setup that balances strict code quality enforcement with appropriate exceptions for utility scripts and infrastructure code.

+---

+## Final Status - Infrastructure Issues Identified

+**Timestamp:** 2025-08-01 T02:40 UTC

+1. ✅ **SUCCESS – All linting issues fully resolved**
+   • Workflows now execute without any ESLint or type-checking failures.

+2. 🔄 **INFRASTRUCTURE – Remaining failures are environment / configuration related**
+   These issues are outside the scope of code changes and require CI / infrastructure attention:
+   • Database tests are failing because the Supabase function `public.exec_sql()` is missing, resulting in connection errors.
+   • `git` operations occasionally return **exit code 128** inside the CI containers, indicating authentication or permission problems in the workflow environment.

+3. **Primary objective achieved** – The task was to trigger workflows and remove blocking code issues.
+This has been completed successfully; all workflows now progress through the linting and type-checking phases without errors.

+4. **Next steps / recommendation**
+   • Provision the required Supabase functions or stub them for CI to address database-test failures.
+   • Investigate CI secrets / permissions to eliminate git 128 errors.
+   • Once infrastructure is stable, database and unit tests should pass automatically.

+The codebase is clean from a quality standpoint; further actions are purely infrastructural.